avinashkarn/avikarn.com/Terms_Conditions.md

 <center> <h1> General Website Terms </h1> </center>

+DISCLAIMER: The postings expressed in this site are my own and are NOT shared, supported, or endorsed in any manner by AgReliant Genetics LLC.

 <h2> 1.
 Terms </h2>
 By accessing the website at https://AviKarn.com, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.